 It doesn’t matter where you are in the world, or what language you speak, the unmistakable Nike swoosh can be identified anywhere.
 Arguably one of the best logos of all time, it was incredibly designed by Carolyn Davidson, a student at the time who was paid a total of $35.00 for her design (don’t worry, she has since recouped on her work).

 An abstract mark logo that uses a clean check mark shape, the design symbolizes movement and speed, and wholly embodies exactly what the brand is all about.
 It is said that Davidson also crafted the logo to resemble a wing in honor of the Greek goddess of victory for whom Nike is named after.
-While the logo design was not an immediate hit, after years of successful branding efforts, Nike’s logo has become synonymous with innovation, inspiration and sportsmanship.
+While the logo design was not an immediate hit, after years of successful branding efforts, Nike’s logo has become synonymous with innovation and the future of logos, inspiration and sportsmanship.

 You may not know this, but there is a hidden image inside the notable FedEx logo that once you’re aware of, you cannot unsee.
 Tucked neatly between the negative space of the ‘E’ and the ‘x’ you will see an arrow which epitomizes the brand and their values.
 It’s an example of an emblem logo that is so uncomplicated, the genius is in its simplicity.

 Created by Lindon Leader, the great logo has won multiple awards and was even included as one of 20 designs that defined the modern world.
 The FedEx logo is also a great example of how negative space can be used effectively in logo design to convey a brand message.
 Other well-known logos that use the same concept include NBC, the Bronx Zoo and The Academy of Motion Picture Arts and Sciences, all of which use negative space in a powerful and creative way.